CodeDistiller: Automatically Generating Code Libraries for Scientific Coding Agents: Introduction

 A central challenge is that scientific experiments typically require highly specific methods, measurements, and protocols, whereas coding agents are limited to generating experiment code using whatever parametric knowledge they acquired during training.
 Existing automated scientific discovery agents therefore either mutate pre-existing experiment code \citep[e.g.][]{lu2024aiscientistfullyautomated} or require the experimenter to pre-generate a library of existing vetted code examples they can combine \citep[e.g.][]{jansen-etal-2025-codescientist}.
 In this work we address this limitation by building a system that can automatically build a library of functional domain-specific code examples at scale, allowing systems to automatically increase their domain-specific capabilities while reducing their reliance on manual code construction.

-The contributions of this work are: \begin{enumerate}[itemsep=0pt, topsep=2pt] \item \codedist, a system for automatically converting \textsc{Github} code repositories in specialized scientific domains into debugged, working examples suitable for incorporation in automated scientific discovery systems. \item An evaluation in the materials science domain, showing that the best and worst performing base models are capable of successfully distilling between 26\% to 74\% of 250 repositories, with different price/performance tradeoffs. \item A downstream evaluation showing that an automated discovery system augmented with a library of code automatically built with \codedist generates more accurate, complete, and scientifically sound output than a baseline model with only general materials science code examples. \end{enumerate}
+The contributions of this work are: \begin{enumerate}[itemsep=0pt, topsep=2pt] \item \codedist, a system for automatically converting \textsc{Github} code repositories in specialized scientific domains into debugged, working examples suitable for incorporation in automated scientific discovery systems. \item An evaluation in the materials science domain, showing that the best and worst performing base models are capable of successfully distilling between 26\% to 74\% of 250 repositories, with different price/performance tradeoffs. \item A downstream evaluation showing that an automated discovery system augmented with a library of code automatically built with \codedist generates more accurate, complete, and scientifically sound output than a baseline model with only general materials science code examples. \item A detailed characterization of the agreement (or disparity) between \textsc{LLM-as-a-Judge} vs domain-expert judgments in the materials science domain, showing moderate agreement for evaluating downstream automated scientific discovery quality using A/B testing, but mixed agreement (depending on the model) when evaluating the code distillation task. \end{enumerate}